Solihull: Rail

 Solihull railway station is on the former Great Western Railway line to London Paddington although trains now run along the Chiltern Main Line terminating at London Marylebone.

 Other railway links are provided on the West Coast Main Line, as Birmingham International railway station lies within the borough's boundaries and offers frequent express connections to London.
 Express train services through Solihull are now run by Chiltern Railways and local services by West Midlands Railway.
 Cross Country trains pass through the station but no longer stop here.

-Since 2023 the luxury train Midland Pullman - an HST set operated by Locomotive Services Ltd repainted in replica Blue Pullman livery - runs tours from Solihull along the Settle to Carlisle railway.
+Since 2023 the luxury train Midland Pullman – an HST set operated by Locomotive Services Ltd repainted in replica Blue Pullman livery – runs tours from Solihull along the Settle to Carlisle railway.

-Solihull will be served by a HS2 interchange station if the project is approved, putting London just 38 minutes away by train.
+Solihull will be served by a HS2 interchange station, putting London just 38 minutes away by train.